heathersherry/Tensors-for-General-Graph-Processing-and-Learning/README.md

 > * Summary 1: There are still graph algorithms that have any known algebraic representation: maximal clique enumeration problem, A* search, community detection methods, network flow, traveling salesman...
 > * Summary 2: There are a group of algorithms that do not have satisfactory efficiecny in GraphBLAS: Algorithms that are inherently sequential such as depth-first search, and algorithms that use priority queues such as Dijkstra’s algorithm.”
 3. LAGraph: A Community Effort to Collect Graph Algorithms Built on Top of the GraphBLAS

+### Graph Data Processing and Query on Tensors
+1. Tensors: An abstraction for general data processing (VLDB 2021) (The Hummingbird project) [[Paper](http://vldb.org/pvldb/vol14/p1797-koutsoukos.pdf)] [[Github](https://github.com/microsoft/hummingbird)]
+> * Motivation: The implementations of GraphBLAS turn out to be suboptimal when executed over TCRs, because they rely on sparse representations of the graph, while TCRs are not efficient for sparse computations.
+Hence, novel implementations are required...
+> * This work explores to what extent Tensor Computation Runtimes (TCRs) can support *non-ML* data processing applications, e.g, PageRANK.
+> * Section 4 also mentions that tensors are applicable to complex query such as selection, join and aggration, but there is no detail or exmaple provided in the paper (except for cardinality calculation).

 ### Machine Learning on Tensors